 Ultrakey provides a complete ‘keyless’ solution for motor vehicles.
 Vehicles are controlled remotely using a mobile device.
 (Everybody knows where their phone is!)

-This system is based around a purpose build micro-controller interlinked with the Android operating system gives full alarm and remote starting capabilities. (also ported to Arduino)
+This system is based around a purpose built micro-controller interlinked with the Android operating system and gives full alarm and remote starting capabilities. to the automotive vehicle. (also ported to Arduino)

 I built the system for two main reasons….

-1) I can never find my motorbike – motorcycle keys.
+1) I can never find my motorcycle keys.